Professional networking - The Untapped Job Market Opportunity

 70% of Jobs Are Never Posted Publicly

-The passive professional's strategy: be discoverable, not desperate.
+The smart professional's strategy: be discoverable, not desperate.

 Silje Sundal